openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

 ```

 :::note
 You have to create the snapshot in the same namespace where the PVC is created.
-Check the created snapshot resource, make sure readyToUsefield is true, before using this snapshot for any purpose.
+Check the created snapshot resource and make sure readyToUsefield is true, before using this snapshot for any purpose.
 ```bash
 $ kubectl get volumesnapshot
 NAME               READYTOUSE   SOURCEPVC    SOURCESNAPSHOTCONTENT   RESTORESIZE   SNAPSHOTCLASS     SNAPSHOTCONTENT                                    CREATIONTIME   AGE